Chry1911/pokeNext/README.md

 # Poke Next

 Welcome to Poke Next!
-This project is created with the latest version of Next.js and utilizes the [PokeAPI Promise v2 library](https://github.com/PokeAPI/pokedex-promise-v2) for efficient data fetching and caching.
+This project is created with the latest version of Next.js and it uses the [PokeAPI](https://pokeapi.co/) for fetching pokemon datas.

 ## Table of Contents